Davida1014/Patient-Readmission-Predictions/README.md

 1. Creating a multi-class classification model to predict likelihood of hospital readmission at different intervals above 30 days.
 2. Incorporating patient weight data, which was omitted here due to lack of data.
 3. Conducing more recent research as modern medical innovation and technology may yield different results.
+4. Using neural networks to imporve model accuracy and recall.

 # Summary
 An XGBoost model successfully predicted hospital readmission for diabetes patients with 61.90% accuracy and 60.16& recall for 22,714 hospital encounters recorded over 10 years.
 Of the features used to build this model, number of inpatient admissions over the previous year, discharge disposition id, and total number of hospital visits in the previous year held the most predictive power.
 We recommend insurance companies look to these features when predicting likelihood of readmission for diabetes patients.